stungeye/Programming-1-Notes/docs/04-cpp-and-visual-studio-tour/00-cpp-and-visual-studio-tour.md

 std::cout << "Hello World!\n";
 ```

-The `cout` function is how we write to the console's standard output. `cout` is defined in the `std` namespace in the `iostream` library.
-We use the `::` scope resolution operator to access the function within the namespace.
+The `cout` stream object is how we write to the console's standard output. `cout` is defined in the `std` namespace in the `iostream` library.
+We use the `::` scope resolution operator to access this object within the namespace.
 The `<<` insertion operator is how we stream data to i/o streams.
 Note that this and all the other statements in the `main` function are terminated with a semicolon.

 ```cpp
 std::string adjective{ "wonderful" };